 Do not delete old work addresses if employees ever worked there.
 Gusto will need historical work addresses for taxation purposes.

-You can switch your filing and mailing address easily in Gusto.
-If you are looking to add a separate filing or mailing address, first add a new company address following the steps in the Add a company address dropdown, then follow the steps below.
+You can switch your filing and mailing address easily in Gusto—before you can switch, make sure you've added the new company address following the steps in the Add a company address dropdown, then follow the steps below.

-At this time, you'll need to contact us from the Help section of your account (or Dedicated support section for Concierge and Select customers) to request a phone number update.
+At this time, you'll need to contact us from the Help section of your account to request a phone number update.

 The company signatory is responsible for electronically signing all government forms Gusto creates and is generally a member of the partnership/business.

-Important: if you're adding or changing your company’s signatory, please also notify the IRS by completing Form 8822-b.
+Important: If you're adding or changing your company’s signatory, make sure to also notify the IRS by completing Form 8822-b.

 Step 1.
 Delete the current signatory

 Once this signatory is deleted, add the new signatory.